datagrok-ai/public/help/access/open-api.md

 The **Webservices Manager** provides a convenient interface for hierarchical browsing and managing connections and associated queries.
 To access the context actions for a connection or a query, right-click it.
 If you don't see a certain action, it may be due to insufficient permissions.
 In such cases, contact your Datagrok administrator for assistance.

-Here's an example.

-When you import the Swagger file for AirNow, a site that provides information about outdoor air quality, the following connection and queries appear in Datagrok:
+When you import the Swagger file, the following connection and queries appear in Datagrok (below, we use the Swagger file from AirNow, a site that provides information about outdoor air quality):

 ![AirNow connection](../uploads/features/open-api-airnow-connection.png "AirNow")